solidjs/solid-docs-legacy/langs/en/guides/faq.md

 ...
 <BlueText text={mySignal()}/>
 ```
-If you prefer the style of destructuring, though, there are two different Babel
+If you prefer the style of early destructuring, though, there are two different Babel
 transforms you can use to make (certain styles of) destructuring reactive
 again: [babel-plugin-solid-undestructure](https://github.com/orenelbaum/babel-plugin-solid-undestructure)
 and [Solid Labels](https://github.com/LXSMNSYC/solid-labels/)'s [object features](https://github.com/LXSMNSYC/solid-labels/blob/main/docs/ctf.md#objects).